| The Praying Hands From:

 graduated, he was beginning to earn considerable fees

+for his commissioned works.
 When the young artist returned to

 his village, the Durer family held a festive dinner on